 Marketing & Communications Department Responsibilities:

-Staff & Faculty Responsibilities: Each member of the Bryan Community has a responsibility to uphold the values to our institution and to carry forth our mission through consistent messaging.
+Staff & Faculty Responsibilities: Each member of the Bryan Community has a responsibility to uphold the values of our institution and to carry forth our mission through consistent messaging.
 Proofs or design requests need to be approved by the Assistant Director of Marketing and Communications or VP of Advancement and Communications prior to production or distribution.
-Requests or questions can be submitted to firstname.lastname@example.org.
+Requests or questions can be submitted to the Marketing & Communications Department.
 Allow three business days for your request to be processed.
 Bryan College will not be responsible for purchases made without this approval.

 Executive Responsibility: The Assistant Director for Marketing and Communications holds executive responsibility for this policy, in close partnership with the Vice President of Advancement and Communications.
 The President’s office will assist in making decisions regarding the enforcement of standards covered in this policy.